So You Want To: Become A Visual Kei Musician

 - Probably not a good idea if: Your style could be seen as Kote Kei and you're cool with being seen as from that subgenre.
 You don't specifically love the 80s/90s/early 2000s and don't want to be mistaken for Hair Metal.
 You're not doing a direct tribute/cover band of anything from the era.
 You don't want to be viewed as another Atsushi Sakurai, Yoshiki or hide clone.
 You have a limited budget and could do Nagoya Kei.

 - Post-Visual Kei is an alternative, unorthodox take on Visual Kei.
 The concept is a little tough to pin down, but generally, post-kei artists seek to dissociate themselves from the scene's standards, either as a form of aversion/subversion of common VK tropes or an attempt to reach a wider audience.
-Musically, post-kei groups play Alternative Rock or Alternative Metal, but with a more experimental edge.
+Musically, post-Visual groups play Alternative Rock, Alternative Metal, Nu Metal, Progressive Metal, or other "thinking man's" musical styles.
 The visuals and ideologies follow the same nonstandard approach; some artists even go as far as setting their own standards to show off their individuality.

 - Probably not a good idea if: You are afraid to be a potential target of haters, trolls, purists and critics - because post-Visual artists are stereotyped as genre-loathing musical rebels or musicians that pander to "Hot Topic kiddies", post-VK is a highly controversial subgenre that is most often the subject of much discussion.
-You are a VK purist.
+You are a VK purist yourself.
+You or your bandmates are not into/unable to play experimental music.
 You have a budget large and stable enough for you to do other styles.
 You don't want to do any Genre-Busting whatsoever.
 You want to follow the VK lifestyle to the very core: you don't want to be "normal", would prefer to take your stage persona offstage, and accept VK as a way of life - you see it as more than just an art form.
 You want to appeal exclusively to VK fans.
 You don't want to be seen as a "sellout" or an "Emo VK wannabe".
 You don't want to regularly change your Visual style or prefer to stick with one image.

 - Digital Kei is a rather new Visual subgenre that emphasizes the more futuristic and cyberpunk-esque side of Visual Kei.
 Being a relatively unbuilt genre, not much is known about it at present, but generally, bands and musicians in the sub-scene have a more electronic slant and a distinctive rave culture-inspired aesthetic.

 - Advised if: You're a big fan of Electronic Music styles such as trance, chiptune, dubstep, house music, eurobeat, industrial, and similar.
 You're a fan of cyberpunk and you want to fuse its tropes with Visual Kei.
 You and/or your band members are skilled composers who think Everything Is an Instrument and are not afraid to use any and all music/making tools to write songs.
 You dislike Oshare kei but still want to make danceable rock or metal music.
 You are a DJ/solo artist or your band does not have a full lineup, in which case you would want to fill in their slots with virtual band members - bonus points if you're a big fan of Vocaloid and you're both good in using the software and creating animated clips of your favorite characters.
-(Speaking of Vocaloid, you might also want to have a character made in your image and likeness - there have been Vocaloid characters modeled after popular Digital kei artists; examples include Gakupo (Gackt) and Lily (yuri of m.o.v.e.), among a few others.).
 You have a very big budget that will be spent more on laptops, software, synthesizers, turntables, projectors, lasers, strobe lights and other electronic gadgets than hair, clothes and accessories; a huge portion of which goes into maintenance, software updates and similar.
-You're a fan of bands and artists such as Blood Stain Child, m.o.v.e., TM Revolution, modern The Gazette, and other similar artists.
+You're a fan of bands and artists such as Blood Stain Child, m.o.v.e., TM Revolution, modern The Gazette, Yuyoyuppe, and other similar artists.

 - Probably not a good idea if: You and your band can easily be seen as Oshare instead of Digital kei.
 You don't like Vocaloid/virtual artists and/or see them as "fake musicians".
+You want to be a more "visible" musician instead of taking on the DJ/background musician role.
 You are averse to anything electronic/futuristic.
 You want to do more traditional rock/metal/pop music.
-You don't want to be labeled as a Celldweller or Trent Reznor clone.
+You don't want to be bashed for copying Celldweller or Blue Stahli.
 You don't have a budget large enough for purchasing appliances and gadgets.
 You are not too skilled in programming/DJ work.

 Aspiring Visual Kei Artists - instruments and positions in relation to Visual Kei